 To create an accessible online form, you must ensure that all form fields have accurate labels or prompts so screen reader users know what each field is asking for.
-Forms typically have labels or prompts that are obvious to sighted users, but their association with particular form fields is made based on visual queues, such as relative position and proximity to the field.
-Since screen reader users don’t have access to these same visual queues, labels and prompts must be explicitly associated with form fields within the HTML.
+Forms typically have labels or prompts that are obvious to sighted users, but their association with particular form fields is made based on visual cues, such as relative position and proximity to the field.
+Since screen reader users don’t have access to these same visual cues, labels and prompts must be explicitly associated with form fields within the HTML.
 Following are a few techniques for accomplishing this.

 Use the <label> element

 Consider the following field, and the prompt that precedes it:

 <div> Last name: <input type="text" name="last_name" id="last_name"> </div>

 The prompt “Last name” precedes the input field, but its relationship to the field is not explicitly defined.
 Therefore, some screen readers will simply announce this as an “edit” field, but will not prompt the user to enter “Last name” into that field.
 Other screen readers will guess at the label, and in this example will probably guess accurately.
 However, as forms grow in complexity, screen readers that guess at labels are more likely to guess incorrectly, which means users are more likely to complete the form incorrectly.

 The following code has been corrected.
 “Last name” is now defined as a label, and is explicitly associated with the form field because the label’s for attribute and the input’s id attribute share the same value.

 <div> <label for="last_name">Last name:</label> <input type="text" name="last_name" id="last_name"> </div>